 - private parties, functions or activities

-- one-off events, festivals or markets with less than 2,000 people attending over the duration of the event (however event operators still need to be aware of and comply with the requirements of Entertainment Venues and Events Local Law).
-You are encouraged to read and understand the requirements outlined on these pages
+- one-off events, festivals or markets with 2,000 people or less attending over the duration of the event (however event operators still need to be aware of and comply with the requirements of Entertainment Venues and Events Local Law).
+You are encouraged to read and understand the requirements outlined on these pages.

 The application fee for an event permit depends on the expected number of people attending the event.

 For an amendment (alteration or expansion of the business activity) the fee is $405.60.

 Charitable and religious organisations listed in the Schedule of fees and charges of Brisbane City Council's Budget for the 2018-19 financial year are eligible for a 50% fee reduction.

 Not-for-profit organisations (including those that do not qualify for Council's Appendix A list), may be eligible to apply for a Type 2 Concession (PDF - 144kb) which provides a 50% remission on the event application fee post approval.